umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing.md

 There is also the `Image.assertCoordinatesInBounds` method, which will throw an error the supplied coordinates do not fit within the image.

 In addition to `Image`, `image.ts` exports the `Color` type.
 Inspecting the source code reveals that this is an alias for `number[]` (an array of numbers).
-Our variables will still hold values that are array's of numbers - this type solely exits to make the `Image` interface more descriptive.
+Our variables will still hold values that are arrays of numbers - this type solely exists to make the `Image` interface more descriptive.

 ```ts
 const arr = [0, 0, 0];